gdaverdin/bioinfo/Lab-4-:-Alignment-and-Phylogeny.md

 These two fasta files are paired, meaning that the cds and peptides correspond to each other.
 The length of each cds sequence should be 3 times the length of every peptide sequence.
 How would you use grep to quickly look at the fasta headers in each of these files?

 It makes sense to double-check your files sometimes.
 I often use the head command to look at the first few lines of multiple files.
+In the cds file, the Cow sequence starts with an ATG (start codon) and the in the peptide file, Cow starts with an M (Methionine start codon).
+Looking good there!

 ![](http://i.imgur.com/BhtJW8n.png)